-08 January 2017 by VegettoEX
+08 June 2021 by VegettoEX

-01 January 2017 by VegettoEX
+01 April 2021 by VegettoEX

-Shunsuke Kikuchi composed the background music for both the Dragon Ball and Dragon Ball Z TV series, including their respective movie titles, while Hironobu Kageyama provided the vocals to almost every theme associated with Dragon Ball Z. Following the completion of Dragon Ball Z, both men left the series and Akihito Tokunaga was brought on to compose the background music for Dragon Ball GT, while various J-Pop artists were used for opening and ending themes.
-Akihito Tokunaga would also go on to compose the background music for the 10th anniversary movie, “The Path to Ultimate Strength”.
+The background music for both the Dragon Ball and Dragon Ball Z TV series was composed by Shunsuke Kikuchi, including each series respective movie titles, while Hironobu Kageyama provided the vocals to almost all television and movie themes associated with Dragon Ball Z. Following the completion of Dragon Ball Z, both men left the series and Akihito Tokunaga was brought on to compose the background music for Dragon Ball GT.
+This new series marked the end of the franchise’s use of long-running theme songs written specifically for the franchise, which was common industry practice at the time, and opted instead for the now modern convention of utilizing chart-topping music from various J-Pop artists.

 In 2008, the newly animated Jump Super Anime Tour special featured some recycled background music from Dragon Ball Z and in the same fashion, also kept “CHA-LA HEAD-CHA-LA” as its opening theme.
 However, the special did get a new ending theme, “Orange Hero”, which was the first new ending theme to the series since Dragon Ball GT ended in 1997.
 Later in early 2009, it was announced that Dragon Ball Z would be getting a “refreshed” airing, entitled Dragon Ball Kai, which would feature new opening and ending themes sung by Takayoshi Tanimoto (along with various groups throughout its split production) and new background music composed first by Kenji Yamamoto (later replaced with existing Shunsuke Kikuchi music), followed by Norihito Sumitomo during the final arc.
 Following that, the Dragon Ball Super TV series featured two opening theme songs, eleven ending theme songs from various popular artists, and background music composed by Norihito Sumitomo.